jquery-archive/jquery-mobile/README.md

 * `js` - resolve dependencies, build, concat, and minify the JavaScript used for jQuery Mobile
 * `css` - resolve dependencies, build, concat, and minify all the css, just the structure css, and just the theme css
 * `demos` - build the js and css, and make the docs ready for static consumption
-* `zip` - package all the JavaScript and all the css into a zip archive
 * `dist` (default target) - all of the above
 * `lint` - Validates JavaScript files using [JSHint](http://jshint.com/)